BackSlasher/blog.backslasher.net/content/job-guide.md

 Status: draft

 A lot of people (>3) asked me in the last month or so about how to land a first job after leaving the army / graduating from university, so I thought I'd write a post about it.
 I think this post will mainly be helpful for those who look for their 1st job, because after that you get the feel for it.
+This is a work in progress - I'll update this every now and then.

 ## Reservations and conditions
 I'm assuming that:

 * You're going into computer-science-ish fields
 * You're above average, so your best strategy is not to do shady things like putting stuff you didn't really do / don't really know in your CV

 Why my experience might not be applicable to you:

 * I'm favoring startup mentallity over big companies.
 This is because I can tolerate relative job insecurity (startups are more likely to die) and hate bureaucracy.
     Your preferences may differ
 * I went for DevOps / Production / Operations / SysAdmin positions (the definition is very loose), where positions are filled slowly and the advantage is on the employee's side.